WebAssembly/interface-types/proposals/interface-types/working-notes/choices/webidl.md

 #### WebIDL Strings and Numbers

-Certain aspects of WebIDLs design seem to be somewhat elaborated.
+As a higher-level IDL, WebIDL includes dynamic restrictions on parameters and types that go beyond fundamental data types.
 For example, there are two variants of floating point numbers: float and unrestricted floats.
 (With corresponding equivalents for double precision floating point numbers.)
 The difference between a `float` and an `unrestricted float` in WebIDL is one that is not common in programming languages.

 Similarly,  WebIDL  has   three  variants  of  string   type:  the  `DOMString`, `ByteString` and `USVString` string.
 Again, the distinction between `DOMString`s